Assessment of Needs

 On completion of this webinar, learners will be able to:

-- Describe the recent guidelines for ART options in women of reproductive potential and pregnant women
+- Describe the recent guidelines (in high-income and low-income settings) for ART options in women of reproductive potential and pregnant women

 - Understand ways in which the pharmacokinetics and safety profile of ART agents during pregnancy can be explored

 - Provide practical tips for treating women with HIV during pregnancy or of reproductive potential

 - Learn about new initiatives on including pregnant women in clinical trials of new medications